-

 Nearly 90 people aboard a Holland America cruise liner based in Florida suffered “symptoms of gastrointestinal illness” from a norovirus outbreak, forcing a “comprehensive sanitization of the ship,” officials said Sunday.

 The Rotterdam had pushed out of Fort Lauderdale on Dec.
-28 before returning on Friday, ending a journey that sickened 81 of the ship’s 2,593 passengers and eight members of the 1,005 crew, Holland America and CDC said.
+28 before it returned Friday, ending a journey that sickened 81 of the ship’s 2,593 passengers and eight members of the 1,005 crew, Holland America and the Centers for Disease Control and Prevention said.

 “During its previous voyage, a number of guests onboard Rotterdam reported symptoms of gastrointestinal illness.
-The cases were mostly mild and quickly resolved,” according to the cruise line’s statement.
+The cases were mostly mild and quickly resolved,” the cruise line’s statement said.

 “The health of our guests and crew is a top priority and consistent with CDC protocols, we conducted a comprehensive sanitization of the ship when the cruise ended Friday in Fort Lauderdale.”